Vizconde murders: Aftermath

+Jennifer, Carmela, and Estrellita Vizconde's tomb at Manila Memorial Park – Sucat.

+Lauro Vizconde's tomb at Manila Memorial Park – Sucat.

 In three separate occasions, police authorities mistakenly arrested persons they believed to be suspect Joey Filart: a namesake in August 1995, the same person again in February 2000, and a person from Compostela Valley in March 2000.
 In October 2000, family patriarch Lauro Vizconde adopted a 17-month-old boy whose father was one of the 10 people killed in an ambush in Sara, Iloilo in August 1998; the mother, Rosalinda Sotic, permitted the adoption.
 By 2001, Vizconde acknowledged that he had already forgiven the perpetrators.

 President Benigno Aquino III ordered the law enforcement agencies to re-investigate the case six months before the prescription period lapses in 2011.
 He also ordered the Secretary of Justice Leila de Lima to study the possibility of giving compensation to Webb and others.

 On December 28, 2010, new witnesses have come forward accusing Hubert Webb and others of allegedly being behind the Vizconde massacre.
 Other witnesses say Webb was in the Philippines at the time of the murders.

 On January 4, 2011, Justice Secretary Leila de Lima said suspect Joey Filart was spotted in the United States.

 On January 18, 2011, the Supreme Court denied Lauro Vizconde's motion to reverse the acquittal because of double jeopardy.
 On March 18, Hubert Webb filed a lawsuit against Jessica Alfaro for false testimony at the Parañaque Prosecutor's Office.
-On June 14, 2011, Hubert Webb filed a P180,000 compensation claim for "unlawful conviction" for the Vizconde massacre.
+On June 14, 2011, Hubert Webb filed a compensation claim for "unlawful conviction" for the Vizconde massacre.

 Lauro Vizconde, founding president of the Volunteers Against Crime and Corruption, died on February 13, 2016, at the age of 77 after suffering a series of heart attacks.
 He was laid to rest at Manila Memorial Park – Sucat on February 17.
-The remains of his wife and daughters were also exhumed from their grave at Holy Cross Memorial Park in Quezon City and transferred to his grave.
+The remains of his wife and daughters were also exhumed from their tomb at Holy Cross Memorial Park in Quezon City and transferred to his tomb.